AsYouThink/01-aloha/README.md

 * JS

 ## Personal Learnings
-During this project, I learnt new tecknologies like JS, I also improved my HTML and CSS skills.
+During this project I learnt new tecknologies like JS, I also improved my HTML and CSS skills.